chrismlee26/intensive1-1/readme.md

 wireframes in Adobe XD.

-The code is mostly simple HTML+CSS with a bit of Javascript in the form of a clicker button and a profit calculator.
-I will attempt to add a rotating gallery, modals for static images but this is dependant on troubleshooting for the day.
+The code is mostly simple HTML+CSS with a bit of Javascript in the form of a clicker button and a profit calculator and a modal pop-up which somehow died during import.
+I will attempt to add a rotating gallery, modals for static images but this is dependant on time for the week.